Women pry open door to video game industry's boys' club

 "I was discussing a potential contract with somebody and the guy right next to me is talking about -- to quote him -- 'the tits and ass' on this particular model.
 And he's going on and on and on about this," she said.
 "This is wrong."

-Sampat said in some workplaces, though not at her current employer Storm8, women are often expected to tolerate off-colour jokes - of which they're often the target.
+Sampat said in some workplaces, though not at her current employer Storm8, women are often expected to tolerate off-color jokes - of which they're often the target.

 Before stepping into an interview at an online game company a couple of years ago, Sampat said a female human resources employee told her: "It's my job to make sure that all potential candidates can, you know, take a joke."